sachin1022/phitag_gpt_datasets/prompts/autimatic-phitag-promot-2.md

 Role: user, message: "Sentence 2:  [PLACEHOLDER SENTENCE 2]"

-Role: user, messasga : "Target word: [PLACEHOLDER SENTENCE 2]"
+Role: user, message : "Target word: [PLACEHOLDER TARGETWORD]"

-Role: user, messasga : "Please provide a judgment as a single integer.
+Role: user, message : "Please provide a judgment as a single integer.
 For example, if your judgment is Identical, then provide 4.
 If your judgment is Unrelated, provide 1"